This post may contain affiliate links, please see the privacy policy for details.

 Like this recipe?
 Rate and comment below!

-A tomahawk steak on your smoker makes a delicious dinner.
+A reverse sear tomahawk steak on your smoker makes a delicious dinner.
 You’re going to love this smoked beef recipe you can make on the Traeger grill or pellet smoker because it’s so rich-tasting and delicious.
+There are plenty of options when it comes to side dishes for this delicious smoked tomahawk steaks recipe.

 Bella Bucchiotti